fenekku/Learn-Clojure-The-Hard-Way/index.rst

 {% import "macros/ork.jinja" as ork with context %}
-Learn X The Hard Way
+Learn Clojure The Hard Way
 ********************